 But whilst they are driven by the allure of personalization and the benefits of a valuable data exchange, they are also aware of the risks associated with data misuse.
 60% of millennials show concerns about their information being compromised because of A.I.
 They see the good that can come from it, but they know a balance built on trust and control is required.
 95% millennials are more likely to be loyal to an organisation they trust with 92% more likely to trust brands with personal information if they are given full control.

 For brands and publishers, this trust is as powerful a currency as the quality data sought.
-Respecting your users’ rights to a fair deal in return for their data is the key to earning this consumer confidence and building business success on mobile.
+Respecting your users’ rights to a fair deal in return for their personal data is the key to earning this consumer confidence and building business success on mobile.

 The Three Pillars of Trust